blackbotsecurity/ARTiC2-Atomic-YAML/README.md

 ## ARTiC2 ATOMIC YAML

-ARTiC2 Atomic YAML is a a collection of red team atomic test YAMLs forked from [@redcanaryco](https://github.com/redcanaryco) and are used by ARTiC2 to dynamically extract, build, and execute ARTiC2 instructions.
+ARTiC2 Atomic YAML is a collection of Atomic YAML instructions and technique dependencies forked from [@redcanaryco](https://github.com/redcanaryco).
+ARTiC2 uses them to dynamically extract, build, organize, and execute ARTiC2 instructions as fire-and-forget techniques.
 All techniques are executed from memory and mapped to the [MITRE ATT&CK Framework](https://attack.blackbot.io).

 ## HOW THEY'RE USED

-For Atomic YAML
+**For each Atomic YAML**

 - ARTiC2 reads the YAML stored in each [atomics folder](https://github.com/blackbotinc/ARTiC2-Atomic-YAML/tree/master/atomics)
 - Decides which C2 delivery controllers are required
 - Builds corresponding C2 instructions and PowerShell scripts
 - Organizes technique dependencies such as c# code, DLLs, binaries, etc.
-- Pushes new technique test cases to the [ARTiC2's TTP directory](https://github.com/blackbotinc/Atomic-Red-Team-Intelligence-C2/tree/master/blackbot/core/wss/ttp)
+- Pushes new technique test cases and corresponding dependencies to the [ARTiC2's TTP directory](https://github.com/blackbotinc/Atomic-Red-Team-Intelligence-C2/tree/master/blackbot/core/wss/ttp)

+**NOTE** In some cases, techniques and/or dependencies are modified to ensure evidence is collected ARTiC2.
+This allows security teams to quickly evaluate if the technique was blocked or not without the need to triage IOCs on the breach point in question.

+**Check out the ARTiC2 Repo here.

 ## GOT QUESTIONS?